emdc19/emdcwebsite/_pages/about.md

 ![Research framework1]({{ base_path }}/images/stages2.png)

-Likewise, we seek to understand material behavior and failure as an interconnected process across spatial scales, linking micromechanical processes at the grain scale to specimen-scale behavior, localization and fracture at the mesoscale, and lastly system-scale geotechnical, geological, and geophysical processes.
+Likewise, we seek to understand and ultimately reliably predict material behavior and failure as an interconnected process across spatial scales, linking micromechanical processes at the grain scale to specimen-scale behavior, localization and fracture at the mesoscale, and lastly system-scale geotechnical, geological, and geophysical processes.

 ![Research framework2]({{ base_path }}/images/scale2.png)